ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

             value exactly as given when making a [continuation request](#continue-request).

 wait (integer)
 : RECOMMENDED.
-The amount of time in integer
+The amount of time in
             seconds the client instance SHOULD wait after receiving this continuation handle and calling the URI.